pimarc/pms50-gns530/readme.md

 In cursor mode the MOD automatically selects the nearest Waypoint to be the direct TO target.
 So if you then press the "direct To" button, the nearest waypoint is preselected.
 It's a convenient way to do a DirectTO from the map.

-## Adding waypoints
+## Adding and deleting waypoints
 Adding a waypoint in the flight plan is currently broken in the sim when there is an approach loaded.
 I found a workaround to this situation so inserting a waypoint should just work now.

 However I've set some limitations in order to avoid bugs.
 For example, you cannot insert a waypoint in a procedure.
 This makes sense since a procedure is a whole.
 If you want to bypass some waypoints of a procedure and/or fly somewhere else you can use direct To and activate leg.

+There are also some limitations on removing waypoints.
+You cannot remove a procedure waypoint.
+The current leg waypoint can be removed only if you are not in autopilot NAV mode.

-For this workaround, I completely rebuild the flight plan while inserting a waypoint.
+For this workaround, I'm completely rebuilding the flight plan while inserting a waypoint.
 Although not necessary, I recommend to switch to HDG mode before inserting a waypoint.